 Who leads TEACH Rwanda’s first Exemplary School?
 Experienced teachers who are dedicated to sharing their

-passion for learning through play with their colleagues.
+passion for learning through play and projects with their colleagues.

-passion for learning through play with their colleagues.
+passion for learning through play and projects with their colleagues.

 |